 We have made investments in convertible bonds and corporate bonds issued by domestic public companies with strong industry leadership and solid profits.
 Industries we invested include financial holdings, semiconductors, electronics, and so on.
-As of December 31, 2011, total value of our investments in convertible bonds and corporate bonds amounted to NT\$117 million (US\$3.8 million), of which, NT\$40 million (US\$1.3 million) convertible bonds were classified as financial assets at fair value through profit or loss and NT\$77 million (US\$2.5 million) corporate bonds were classified as available-for-sale financial assets on recognition.
-The fair values of these convertible bonds and corporate bonds are either based on quoted market prices or valued using market-based observable inputs including duration, yield rate and credit rating, which are subject to fluctuation based on many factors such as prevailing market conditions.
+As of December 31, 2011, total value of our investments in convertible bonds and corporate bonds amounted to NT\$117 million (US\$3.8 million), of which, NT\$40 million (US\$1.3 million) convertible bonds were classified as financial assets at fair value through profit or loss and NT\$77 million (US\$2.5 million) corporate bonds are either based on quoted market prices or valued using market-based observable inputs including duration, yield rate and credit rating, which are subject to fluctuation based on many factors such as prevailing market conditions.
 However, we do not expect the gains and losses in the values of these investments to have a material impact on our financial condition and results of operations.